muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 bases `{2,8,10,16}`, using conventional syntax.
 The literal may optionally contain underscore characters (`_`), which exist just to help with visual formatting, such as for `10_000_000`.

+This grammar explicitly forbids leading zeros in the main body of non-zero **Integer** literals as a precaution against subtle security flaws or other bugs resulting from users copying literals with leading zeros between MUON and some other language/format that differ in whether or not they consider a leading zero to signify octal/base-8 notation.

 Examples: